 This Protocol has no rigid requirements or limitations, and no written agreement setting out the terms of the self-assessment is required.
-Rather, this Protocol and the Self-Report Checklist set forth below provide OIG's views on what are the appropriate elements of an effective investigative and audit working plan to address instances of non-compliance.
-Although OIG will accept a self-disclosure in any form, disclosures that comply with the Protocol, including the Self-Report Checklist, will expedite OIG's verification process and thus diminish the time it takes before the matter can be formally resolved.
+Rather, this Protocol and the Self-Report Checklist, set forth below, provide the IG's views on what are the appropriate elements of an effective investigative and audit working plan to address instances of non-compliance.
+Although the IG will accept a self-disclosure in any form, disclosures that comply with the Protocol, including the Self-Report Checklist, will expedite the IG's verification process and thus diminish the time it takes before the matter can be formally resolved.
 Moreover, a thorough self-disclosure that complies with this Protocol will carry more weight in supporting subsequent requests for leniency.